 Sacred Stewardship: A Journey of Land, Food, and Soul

 ‘Sacred Stewardship’ is a transformative 6-month container designed to deepen participants' connection to the Earth through myth exploration, soulcentric practices, and ceremony, with a focus on food growing.
 Hosted at Cedar Song Centre for Wild Belonging in Victoria, BC, this immersive experience invites participants to reconnect with the land, its seasonal rhythms, and the beings who share it.
-Through hands-on food cultivation, ritual, and community, participants will explore how spiritual practices can be integrated with the practicalities of life, fostering a deep reverence for the Earth and its gifts.
+Through hands-on food cultivation - with special teachings by Meghan McEachern from Stowel Lake Farm - ritual, and community, participants will explore how these practices can be integrated with the practicalities of life, fostering a deep reverence for the Earth and its gifts.

 From Spring to Fall, six gatherings will provide opportunities for individuals to immerse themselves in a sacred, place-based relationship with the land.
 This group is open to all, regardless of experience, and aims to bridge the divide between the spiritual and the everyday, creating a lasting community grounded in reciprocity, stewardship, and shared wisdom.
 Co-guided by experienced facilitators, including mythologist Stephanie McKay, Stowel Lake grower Meghan McEachern, and guide and Cedar Song co-founder Stephanie Marchal, the program will weave together practices of earth-based spirituality and practical land stewardship, supporting participants in developing a “village cosmology” rooted in interconnectedness and sacred reciprocity.